johnnyshields/mongoid_classy_denorm/README.md

+# WORK IN PROGRESS

 ## Mongoid::ClassyDenorm

 **Mongoid Denormalization via Embedded Models**

-# WORK IN PROGRESS
+Stay classy with an object-oriented approach to Mongoid denormalization.

 ![Stay Classy](https://cloud.githubusercontent.com/assets/27655/3567255/3d2382f4-0b14-11e4-87f7-954e7fd35ecb.jpg)

-Stay classy with an object-oriented approach to Mongoid denormalization.

-Unlike other Mongoid denormalization gems, Mongoid::ClassyDenorm is relatively on light meta-programming "magic", and does not auto-define the models or relations used to contain the denormalized data.
-This is by design, so that the implementer may employ custom techniques like polymorphism.
-Therefore, it is implementer must follow the below instructions carefully.
+Mongoid::ClassyDenorm defines model callback actions which copy denormalized data from a source document to an embedded "container" document within a target document.
+Pull (saving target "pulls" from source), Push (saving source "pushes" to target), and Bi-directional modes are supported.
+Unlike other Mongoid denormalization gems, Mongoid::ClassyDenorm does **NOT** auto-define models/data-structures/relations used to contain the denormalized data.
+This task is left to the implementor for maximum flexibility; a worked example is provided below.

 Mongoid::ClassyDenorm is inspired by [@dzello](https://github.com/dzello)'s fantastic [Mongoid::Alize](https://github.com/dzello/mongoid_alize) gem.